The Master of Liberal Arts, Museum Studies degree field consists of 10 courses, with two on campus. Weekend options available.

-If you submit a complete application—which includes, required Harvard courses, grades, and cumulative GPA—you will be admitted, after which you'll have only eight more courses to complete to earn your degree.
+If you submit a complete application—which includes, required Harvard courses, grades, and cumulative GPA—you will be admitted, after which you'll have eight more courses to complete to earn the degree.

 The Harvard On-Campus Experience

 Most courses can be taken online, but the degree requires a Harvard campus experience.
-You come to Cambridge for at least eight credits (usually two courses), which gives you access to faculty, campus resources, and the academic community.
+You come to Cambridge for at least eight credits (usually two courses), which offers you in-person access to faculty, campus resources, and the academic community.